bullhorn/novo-elements/README.md

     npm install --save novo-elements

 Depending on what system you are using (SystemJS, Webpack, etc..) the setup will vary.

-**SystemJS**

-> For SystemJS you will need to add some mappings in order to successfully use this library

-    // Add a SystemJS Config mapping for novo-elements
-    // A MomentJS mapping is required as well System.config({
-        defaultJSExtensions: true,
-        paths: {
-            'novo-elements': '/node_modules/novo-elements/lib/novo-elements.js',
-            'moment': '/node_modules/moment/moment.js',
-            ...
-        }
-    });

-**Note:** You can forgo adding the mappings and just include `novo-elements/bundles/novo-elements.js` as a script tag into your `index.html` page instead.

 If using SCSS/SASS you will need to include the following includes: `node_modules/novo-elements/lib` and `node_modules/hint.css/src`.